fishforwish/fgc/notes.md

 + Cluster is treated as the only random effect; while ethinicity and religion are fixed.
 + We used score (instead of PCA) to represent Media use, FGC benefits, gender awareness.
 * to include wealth, and education at the community level.
 * to make ethnicity a random because we don't need the power for the result.
 We have enough levels for our reason; and we are not particularly interested in ethnicity for our study.
+BUT we latter decided to put it back as fixed.